josherrickson/stata-regression/stata_markdown/02-glm.md

 Robust standard errors via `vce(robust)` are supported.

+One other common cause of failed convergence is scaling - try scaling all your variables and see if that improves convergence.

 ^#^^#^^#^ `logit` vs `logistic`

 Instead of `logit`, we could run the `logistic` command.
 The only difference is that `logistic` reports the odds ratio by default whereas `logit`